Hildebrand Law, P.C. mobile logo

 The Court rejected this view, finding that when William and Sara divided their property, the character changed from community to separate property.
 Under Arizona law, a husband does not have authority to dispose of a wife’s separate property.

 If you need information about the unauthorized use of a power of attorney in an Arizona divorce, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.